-DyLight is a registered trademark of Pierce Biotechnology, Inc.
+DyLight is a registered trademark of Pierce Biotechnology, Inc. Cy is a trademark of GE Healthcare Bio-Sciences AB.

-AKN, MAM 03/13-1
+AKN,MAM 03/13-1

 ^{©2013} Sigma-Aldrich Co.
 LLC.
 All rights reserved.
 SIGMA-ALDRICH is a trademark of Sigma-Aldrich Co.
 LLC, registered in the US and other countries.
 Sigma brand products are sold through Sigma-Aldrich, Inc. Purchaser must determine the suitability of the product(s) for their particular use.
 Additional terms and conditions may apply.
 Please see product information on the Sigma-Aldrich website at www.sigmaaldrich.com and/or on the reverse side of the invoice or packing slip.